ugr-sail/sinergym/docs/source/pages/environments.rst

 These hyperparameters (:math:\sigma, :math:\mu, and :math:\tau) can also be defined as ranges of values rather than fixed constants.
 To configure this, a tuple of two values (minimum and maximum) is used instead of a single float.
 For each episode, a random value is sampled from the specified range, enabling more dynamic and varied simulations that better capture the inherent unpredictability of climate systems.
 A CSV file is saved with the chosen parameters in each episode sub-folder.

 .. note:: Starting from Sinergym v3.7.1, :math:`\tau` is represented in hours instead of as a percentage of the climate file, making its use more intuitive.

-.. note:: Note that a range defined by `var_range` can be optionally included to clip the values of variables to which noise is added.
-This avoids situations such as Relative Humidity above 100% or below 0%.

 .. image:: /_static/ornstein_noise_v2.png
   :scale: 80 %